openflighthpc/flight-control/README.md

 ### Azure

 In this application, Azure projects are tracked either by a subscription, or by one or more resource groups (that must be part of the same subscription).
-In addition, it is required that compute nodes be given the `"type" => "compute"` tag on the Azure platform and core infrastructure given the `"type" => "core"` tag.
-If compute groups are being used, compute nodes must also be identified with the tag `"compute_group" => "groupname"`.

-Tags are available in the Azure instances API after a few minutes, but will only be reflected in costs for dates/times after the tags have been added.

 In order to run the application, an app and service principal must be created in Azure Active Directory (see https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal for more details).